 Lateral recess stenosis occurs when the side of the spinal canal has been restricted, or narrowed, by an abnormality within the spine’s structure.
 Nerve roots can be irritated or pinched by this condition, producing potentially debilitating symptoms.

-If you experience back or neck pain, you should consult your doctor.
+If you experience back or neck pain, you should consult your physician.
 You might suffer from spinal stenosis if you feel pain that radiates through the shoulders and arms, or through the hips, legs, and feet.
 You also might experience numbness, tingling, headaches, cramping, or joint stiffness.

 The symptoms of lateral recess stenosis can be rooted in these conditions, among others:

 Lateral recess stenosis can be non-surgically treated several ways, depending on the recommendation of your physician.
 Exercises to strengthen neck or back muscles, pain medications and spinal injections might be prescribed.
 If neck or back pain remains persistent, non-surgical treatments may not be enough.
 Your physician may recommend that you consider surgery to open up space in the spinal column and release the impinged nerves.